Sponsor a child in Asia

 The first SOS Children's Village in Asia was opened in South Korea in 1965.
 The sensational 'Rice Grain' fund-raising campaign made it possible to open a village in Daegu for Korean War orphans, which was the first SOS Children's Village outside of Europe.

 The family-based concept was integrated smoothly into the cultural context of most Asian countries.
-Another important aspect is that SOS Children is an apolitical and secular organisation which carries out its activities in each country as a local association, employing local people.
-SOS Children requires permission from the relevant government to begin working in its country.
-The fact that SOS Children is classed as a national and unbiased organisation in the countries we work in makes it possible for us to become involved in many cases, such as in Sri Lanka.
+The fact that SOS Children's Villages is classed as a national and unbiased organisation in the countries we work in makes it possible for us to become involved in many cases, such as in Sri Lanka.

 India now has the most SOS Children's Villages in the world.
 There are also eight SOS Children's Villages for Tibetan children, two of which, Dharamsala and Leh-Ladakh, are the biggest in the world.
 Nepal also has villages and facilities specifically for Tibetan children, who grow up according to their own culture and religion and speaking their own language.
 Since 2000 there has even been an SOS Children's Village in Lhasa, in the Tibet Autonomous Region and there are nine in total in China.

-After the collapse of the Soviet Union, SOS Children was also able to gain a foothold in Central Asia, where the provisions for and the care of orphans was a great cause for concern.
-The social transformation experience also stretched increasing numbers of families to the limit; alcoholism, neglect and poverty meant that many children did not receive adequate care or had to live elsewhere.
-Our first village in Georgia marked the beginning of a quick growth in villages in 1996.
+Our first Village in Georgia marked the beginning of a quick growth in villages in 1996.
 Projects followed in Kazakhstan, Kyrgyzstan, Azerbaijan and Uzbekistan.
 It was finally possible to open an SOS Children's Village in 2002 in Ulaanbaatar which is the capital of Mongolia.

-SOS Children's work in Asia has not always been easy, as a result of political events and influence.
-One of the saddest moments came in 1976 when children, mothers and staff members were forced to flee the SOS Children's Villages in Da Lat and Go Vap in Vietnam.
+One of the saddest moments came in 1976 when children, mothers and staff members were forced to flee the SOS Children’s Villages in Da Lat and Go Vap in Vietnam.
 SOS Children was not able to return to work in Vietnam until 1987.
-There are now twelve SOS Children's Villages in the country.

-SOS Children's work in Asia has increasingly been characterised by emergency relief action, which has often been followed by the construction of SOS Children's Villages and other social facilities.
-In the aftermath of environmental and natural disasters and political unrest in India (violent conflicts in Assam and Kashmir, a poisonous gas leak in Bhopal, floods and storms in Visakhapatnam and Orissa, earthquakes in Latur and Gujarat) and after the devastating earthquake in Pakistan in 2005, SOS Children has been at work.
-In Pakistan, SOS Children also provided support for stranded Afghan refugees, particularly through its medical and educational facilities.
+In the aftermath of environmental and natural disasters and political unrest in India (violent conflicts in Assam and Kashmir, a poisonous gas leak in Bhopal, floods and storms in Visakhapatnam and Orissa, earthquakes in Latur and Gujarat) and after the devastating earthquake in Pakistan in 2005, SOS Children's Villages has been at work.

-SOS Children's largest Emergency Relief Programme to date, which was spread out over several countries, was the relief programme that was launched following the tsunami disaster on 26 December 2004.
+SOS Children's Villages' largest Emergency Relief Programme to date, which was spread out over several countries, was the relief programme that was launched following the tsunami disaster on 26 December 2004.
 As part of the immediate emergency relief in Indonesia, Sri Lanka, India and Thailand, a total of 2,232 family houses were built.
 On top of this 18 community centres, three SOS Social Centres and six SOS Children's Villages were constructed, over a period of three years.
 In addition, more than 340 fishing boats were made available.
-This emergency relief and reconstruction aid was made possible because people in Europe were impressively willing to make donations.
-Considerable donations were also made in the countries themselves (such as in India).